matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 ~~~~~~~~~~~~~~~~

 In order to allow users to connect to a Matrix server without needing to
-explicitly specify the homeserver's URL or other parameters, clients may use an
+explicitly specify the homeserver's URL or other parameters, clients SHOULD use
-auto-discovery mechanism to determine the server's URL based on a user's
+an auto-discovery mechanism to determine the server's URL based on a user's
 Matrix ID.
-Auto-discovery should only be done at login time, with the
+Auto-discovery should only be done at login time.
-discovered values retained for the duration of the user's session.

 In this section, the following terms are used with specific meanings:

 ``PROMPT``
   Retrieve the specific piece of information from the user in a way which
-  fits within the existing client UX, if the client is inclined to do so.
+  fits within the existing client user experience, if the client is inclined to
-  Failure can take place instead if no good UX is possible at this point.
+  do so.
+Failure can take place instead if no good user experience for this is
+  possible at this point.

 ``IGNORE``
   Stop the current auto-discovery mechanism.
 If no more auto-discovery